JesperDramsch/phd-thesis/methods-theory/index.rst

 Castagna 2004) and the automatic seismic interpretation (Yexin Liu et al. 2015; H. Di, Shafiq, and AlRegib 2017b; Mardan, Javaherian, and others 2017).
-Compared to convolutional neural networks, these approaches usually do not perform as well, when the CNN can gain information from adjacent samples.
+Compared to convolutional neural networks, these approaches usually do not perform as well, when the convolutional neural network can gain information from adjacent samples.
 Seismological volcanic tremor classification (Masotti et al. 2006, 2008) and analysis of ground-penetrating radar (E. Pasolli, Melgani, and Donelli 2009; X. Xie